 Establishing Your Event

-Have you found out you can still host a Medicare educational event?
-Then, it’s time to start planning it.
+Ready to start planning your event?
 Before you get too involved, make sure you review your motivation for putting on the presentation.
 Affairs like these serve to inform Medicare beneficiaries about Medicare Advantage, Part D, or other Medicare programs.
 During them, you cannot market specific plans.
 If marketing is your goal, you must hold and follow CMS’ guidelines for a Medicare sales event.
 As for the when and where, educational events may be held in a public venue.
 Under no circumstance should you hold them in in-home or one-on-one settings.

 Looking for affordable ways to host workshops?
 Check out our budget-friendly T65 seminar tips and ideas